Brandy-knust/ETL_Project/README.md

 Use of publicly available dataset to download the Amazon Top 50 Bestselling data using Kaggle on Jupyter Notebook.

 ### Goodreads (https://www.goodreads.com)
-Use of publicly available book information to scrap needed data.
+Use of publicly available book information to scrape needed data.

 ## Rough Breakdown of Tasks

 * Data identification
-* Data scrapping and extraction (Selenium, BeautifulSoup, Pandas)
+* Data scraping and extraction (Selenium, BeautifulSoup, Pandas)
 * Data cleanup (SQL, Pandas)
 * Data aggregation (SQL, Pandas)
 * Data analysis